Why Are Pet Vaccinations Necessary?

 Call (317) 257-5656 to meet with one of our doctors about your pet’s vaccination needs.
 We can discuss their vaccine timeline, existing and potential disease risks, and much more so you can make the most informed decisions about their care.
 Questions are always welcome!

 I love Monon Animal Hospital and the staff so very much.
-Dr. Reuter and Dr. Simpson are a great combination of knowledge, cheer, and calmness.
+Dr. Rueter and Dr. Simpson are a great combination of knowledge, cheer, and calmness.
 I have a "problem child" for a dog and they have been so helpful with her anxiety and allergies.
-I can say that my dog loves coming to the vet to get her shots so she can see Rick and Alyssa.
+I can say that my dog loves coming to the vet to get her shots so she can see Rick and Alissa.
 Highly recommend!

 - Katie B.